Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives

 \subsection{Problem Definition}

 We formulate de-identification as a \emph{structure-preserving generation} task.
-Given a narrative $X$, the goal is to produce a transformed narrative $\hat{X}$ that (i) minimizes re-identification risk and (ii) preserves the clinical structure needed for downstream reasoning.
+Given a narrative $X$, the goal is to produce a transformed narrative $\hat{X}$ that (i) minimizes re-identification risk and (ii) preserves clinical structure for downstream reasoning.

 We convert each narrative into a semantic graph

 where $\mathcal{E}$ is an LLM-assisted, schema-constrained conversion operator that converts the raw narrative $X$ into a structured representation. $V$ contains clinical entities such as symptoms, treatments, and diagnoses, while $E$ contains typed relations.